amazon-archives/aws-amplify-ionic-sample/README.md

 # AWS Amplify Ionic Sample

-This is a sample application demonstrating the use of the AWS Amplify library with Ionic 4.

-**Please submit issues to the [aws-amplify](https://github.com/aws-amplify/amplify-js/issues) repository.**
+This is a sample application has been archived in favor of [Amplify JS Samples](https://github.com/aws-amplify/amplify-js-samples).
+While the archived repository will still work, please go +1 this [feature request for Ionic sample](https://github.com/aws-amplify/amplify-js-samples/issues/13) if you are looking to use this sample.

 ## Getting Started